Trying to Conceive? You Need This 90-Day Preconception Checklist

 Consider Your BMI

-Let me be very clear: you don’t have to have a BMI of over 18 or under 25 to get pregnant!
+Let me be clear: You don’t have to have a BMI of over 18 or under 25 to get pregnant!

 Every body is different and deals with different challenges, and people with BMIs both under and over that threshold can and do have success conceiving.
-What's important is finding out how to give your body, no matter where it falls on the BMI spectrum, the best chance at fertility.
+What's most important is finding out how to give your body, no matter where it falls on the BMI spectrum, the best chances possible.

 If you're on the higher end of the BMI spectrum and are trying to get that number down, consider increasing your physical activity with gentle practices such as walking, swimming, or even yoga.